polywrap/ethers/wraps/utils/README.md

 # ethers-utils wrap

 Wrap to interact with ethereum utility functions.
-See [schema](./polywrap.graphql) to see the available functions & arguments.
+Go to [schema](./polywrap.graphql) to see the available functions & arguments.